bjones1/CodeChat_Editor/docs/implementation.md

 The CodeChat Editor changes all links to documents on the local filesystem, so that following a link turns into an update message, instead of a page reload.
-In addition, this allows us to save the file before the current page is closed.
+In addition, this allows the editor to save the file before the current page is closed.
+TODO: relocate this paragraph to a more appropriate section.

 The server uses a set of queues to decouple websocket protocol activity from the core processing needed to translate source code between a CodeChat Editor Client